 When we think of the fossil fuel industry in Contra Costa County, what probably comes to mind is coal export (Richmond) or oil refining (Richmond and the rest of the county).
 Contra Costa County hosts four of the five Bay Area refineries that make up the second largest refining center on the West Coast.
 But it is also the eighth largest center of oil and gas extraction in the state, right after Santa Barbara and just before San Luis Obispo.

 In light of this history, perhaps it’s not surprising that in May 2020 the County reviewed a new application for exploratory drilling in unincorporated Brentwood and found it good.
 A county planner performed a perfunctory environmental review of a proposal calling for three exploratory oil and gas wells, a permanent well if “commercial quantities” are found, and the installation of a gas pipeline extending under the city of Antioch.
-The County announced its intention to issue, pending public comment, a “negative declaration,” to use the parlance of the California Environmental Quality Act (CEQA).
+The County announced its intention to issue, pending public comment, what’s called a “negative declaration” in the parlance of the California Environmental Quality Act (CEQA).
 In other words, there’s nothing to look at here, folks, move along: more oil and gas drilling will have absolutely no negative impacts on public health or climate.

-So there we were at the height of a pandemic learning that some fast operator wants to increase oil drilling in East County, with inevitable costs to air and water quality and negative impacts on community health.
+So there we were at the start of a pandemic learning that some fast operator wants to increase oil drilling in East County, with inevitable costs to air and water quality and negative impacts on community health.
 Indiana-based PowerDrive Oil and Gas Company, LLC specializes in “rejuvenating neglected California oil fields” and has active wells going in Kern and Orange counties.
 (PowerDrive is also connected to global wastewater management, but that’s another story.)
-Now it’s got its eyes on the Old Brentwood Oil and Gas Field, first discovered in 1965, and at its heyday a half century ago.
+Now it’s got its eyes on the Old Brentwood Oil and Gas Field, first discovered in 1965, and at its production heyday a half century ago.
 It seems that PowerDrive, in silent partnership with Brentwood-based Sunset Exploration, wants to get the party started all over again, and on agricuturally-zoned land, no less.